izexe/women-safety-device-byHerTz2/README.md

 ### Video
 [Add your demo video link here - YouTube, Google Drive, etc.]

-*Explain what the video demonstrates - key features, user flow, technical highlights*

-### Additional Demos
-[Add any extra demo materials/links - Live site, APK download, online demo, etc.]

----
+This video demonstrates the working of a gesture-based women safety device developed using an ESP32 microcontroller.
+The system integrates an ADXL335 accelerometer, a GPS module, a push button, and a Telegram-based alert mechanism to provide real-time emergency notifications.
+At the beginning of the demo, the system is powered on and initializes all connected modules.
+The ESP32 establishes a Wi-Fi connection and waits in standby mode.
+The user then presses the push button, which arms the system and enables motion detection for a predefined time window.
+This step ensures intentional activation and prevents false triggering.
+When abnormal or panic motion is detected using the accelerometer, the system identifies it as an emergency.
+The ESP32 immediately retrieves the user’s location from the GPS module and sends an emergency alert message via a Telegram bot using Wi-Fi connectivity.
+The alert includes the current location link, which can be opened directly in Google Maps.
+The serial monitor output is shown during the demonstration to verify system status, motion detection, GPS data, and successful message transmission.
+This video highlights the reliability, real-time response, and practical implementation of the proposed women safety system.
+Since the demonstration is conducted indoors, the GPS module may not acquire a satellite fix; however, the alert mechanism and system logic are successfully demonstrated.

-## AI Tools Used (Optional - For Transparency Bonus)
+## AI Tools Used

-If you used AI tools during development, document them here for transparency:

-**Tool Used:** [e.g., GitHub Copilot, v0.dev, Cursor, ChatGPT, Claude]
+**Tool Used:** ChatGPT

-**Purpose:** [What you used it for]
-- Example: "Generated boilerplate React components"
+**Purpose:**
+- Concept clarification and system design guidance
-- Example: "Debugging assistance for async functions"
+- Debugging assistance for ESP32 code and sensor integration
-- Example: "Code review and optimization suggestions"
+- Understanding communication protocols (UART, Wi-Fi, HTTP)
+- Improving documentation clarity (problem statement, solution, features, etc.)

 **Key Prompts Used:**
-- "Create a REST API endpoint for user authentication"
-- "Debug this async function that's causing race conditions"
-- "Optimize this database query for better performance"
+-“How to interface ADXL335 accelerometer with ESP32?”
+-“Debug ESP32 code for GPS and Wi-Fi communication” -“How to send emergency alerts using Telegram bot from ESP32?”

-**Percentage of AI-generated code:** [Approximately X%]
+**Percentage of AI-generated code:** 30-40%

 **Human Contributions:**
-- Architecture design and planning
-- Custom business logic implementation
-- Integration and testing
-- UI/UX design decisions

-*Note: Proper documentation of AI usage demonstrates transparency and earns bonus points in evaluation!*
+-Overall architecture design and system planning -Selection of components and hardware connections -Circuit assembly and physical wiring
+-Custom logic implementation (arming mechanism, false trigger prevention, timing logic) -Integration of sensors, GPS, and Telegram communication -Testing, debugging, and validation of the complete system

 ---

 ## Team Contributions

-- [Name 1]: [Specific contributions - e.g., Frontend development, API integration, etc.]
+- Iza K Jamludheen: [Specific contributions - e.g., Frontend development, API integration, etc.]
-- [Name 2]: [Specific contributions - e.g., Backend development, Database design, etc.]
+- Ameena Jennath KS: [Specific contributions - e.g., Backend development, Database design, etc.]
-- [Name 3]: [Specific contributions - e.g., UI/UX design, Testing, Documentation, etc.]

 ---